joechou7/Teaching-IE7275-DataMining/README.md

 # IE7275 Data Mining in Engineering

-This repository provides materials for the course IE7275 including, sample data and codes, for students to practice.
+This repository provides materials for the course IE7275 Data Mining in Engineering at Northeastern University, which include sample data and Python codes for students to practice.

+Contact Information: Prof. Chou at ch(.)chou(@)northeastern(.)edu